ovh/the-bastion/doc/sphinx/administration/configuration/osh-http-proxy_conf.rst

 port
 ****

-:Type: ``int, 1 to 65535``
+:Type: ``int, 1024 to 65535``

 :Default: ``8443``

 The port to listen to.
-You can use ports < 1024, in which case privileges will be dropped after binding, but please ensure your systemd unit file starts the daemon as root in that case.
+The daemon runs unprivileged (as the 'proxyhttp' user) and never binds as root, so this must be a non-privileged port (>= 1024).
+If you need to expose the proxy on a privileged port such as 443, redirect it to this port at the firewall level (e.g. an iptables/pf REDIRECT rule).

 ssl_certificate
 ***************